faizilham/msc-thesis/main/ch5_general_function.typ

 $ <eq:RVPostExecTransferModified2>

 The definitions of SafeReach and Sources have not changed, but we include them here for convenience's sake.
-Notice that SafeReach still only returns construction calls if there are more than one reachable definition.
+Notice that SafeReach still only returns construction calls if there is more than one reachable definition.
 This means that references to parameters and free variables behave similarly to references of local variables, in which a reference to a parameter or free variable is safely reachable if it is the only reachable value.
 $
   &"SafeReach"(p, e) &&= cases(
     r_e & "if" abs(r_e) <= 1,